FernandoArroliga/SalesDashboardStreamlit/README.md

 - **Average Rating**: The average rating with a star rating representation.
 - **Average Sales Per Transaction**: The average sales per transaction in US dollars.

-## Sales by Product Line

-The bar chart visualizes sales by product line, helping to identify the most and least popular product categories.

-## Sales by Hour

-The bar chart shows how sales vary by hour of the day, helping to understand sales patterns throughout the day.

 ## Code

 The code for this Sales Dashboard is implemented in Python using Streamlit, pandas, and Plotly Express.
 You can find the main application code in the [app.py](app.py) file.

-## Contributing

 ## Contributing